 Even more so in the movie.
 You can just feel the anguish that everyone on Dai-Gurren Dan feels when Kittan made the sacrifice, as well as the resulting roaring rampage of revenge.

 Light Yagami from Death Note.
-Nobody turned against him for choosing a proxy-Kira specifically for a propensity to kill innocents, though multitudes turned against him past that point.
 Certainly L's death evokes a stronger reaction from the audience than the thousands of others killed before (and the even greater number killed after).
 This is somewhat Justified, however, in that the majority of the people he killed were not just faceless masses but also criminals killed for the sake of Light's ambition to make the world a better place, where the named characters he takes out are done for the sake of saving his own ass.

-Goes back as far as Dirty Pair.
-Entire planets get accidentally blown up on a regular basis — and more often than not it's played for Black Comedy.
+In Dirty Pair, entire planets get accidentally blown up on a regular basis — and more often than not it's played for Black Comedy.

 In Do You Remember Love?, Hikaru finally convinces Minmay to sing the Title Song to halt the Zentradi assault in its tracks by forcefully reminding her about the millions who'd died during the war, including mentioning some names of Hikaru's friends and squadmates that (at least in the movie continuity) she'd likely never met.
 Suitably chastened, she realizes it is her human duty to sing and stop the war.
 He never brings up the possibility of him and her being killed, instead focusing on everyone else and the lives they sacrificed.